How to introduce your cat to your baby

 As soon as you know there is a baby on the way, you and your family will begin to prepare yourselves for the changes ahead.
-Your cat will also need to be prepared for the new arrival, as there will be alterations to the home environment and routine once the baby comes into the house.
+Your cat will also need to be prepared for the new arrival, as there will be alterations to the home environment and routine.

 Prepare your cat for your baby's arrival early